Rookout/docs/docs/etl-controller-install.md

 ## Docker

-To install the Controller as a Docker container (using [this image](https://hub.docker.com/r/rookout/controller/)), execute the following:
+To deploy the Controller as a Docker container (using [this image](https://hub.docker.com/r/rookout/controller/)), execute the following:

 ```bash
 docker run -p 7488:7488 -e "ROOKOUT_TOKEN=[Your Rookout Token]" rookout/controller